What is a Holding Company?

 A holding company structure can also help lower or completely eliminate the dividends tax.
 Instead of giving dividends directly to the shareholders, it is possible to distribute the dividend to the holding company.
 This way, a shareholder can defer the income tax on dividends when they withdraw them from the holding company.
 Moreover, shareholders can also entrust the holding company to reinvest the dividends in other assets.

 Favorable Debt Terms

 A holding company is usually a large company with a better credit rating than its subsidiaries.
 This will obviously put them in a better and improved position/bargaining power while going for borrowings.
 And thus, they can obtain loans at better terms and interest rates than the subsidiaries on a stand-alone basis.
 After taking a loan, a holding company could distribute the loan to the subsidiaries.
 Such an arrangement could prove very beneficial in the case of a subsidiary that is a start-up or is a risky project.

 Pooling of Resources

 In the case of a holding company structure, there is a large pool of resources, both in terms of executives and other resources (from the holding company and subsidiaries).
-Depending upon the requirements of the group, the holding company can freely utilize/ share these resources (man, systems, processes, space, funds, and even materials) amongst the group.
+Depending upon the requirements of the group, the holding company can freely utilize or share these resources (man, systems, processes, space, funds, and even materials) amongst the group.
 This, in turn, leads to successful business operations and optimal utilization of available resources.

 Drawbacks of Holding Company Structure

 The following are the drawbacks of the holding company structure:

 In comparison to single company structures, a holding group is definitely more complex.
 There could be several subsidiaries under a holding company, with each having a different business and objective.
-Such things add further to the complexity.
-However, a holding company can overcome such things by creation of an efficient management team.
+Such things add further complexity.
+However, a holding company can overcome such things by creating an efficient management team.

 Clash of Interest